A Proof of the Marmi-Moussa-Yoccoz conjecture for rotation numbers of high type: H older

 \subsection{Discussion about rotation number one half}

 The Marmi Moussa Yoccoz conjecture concerns a function $\Upsilon$ that is defined on the 1-torus $\R/\Z$ (or it can be viewed as a $1$-periodic function on $\R$).
-Recall the number $N\geq 2$ involved in the definition of high type numbers (using modified continued fractions). \footnote{ According to discussion with them, the number $N$ provided by Inou and Shishikura is likely to be no less than $20$.
-However, it is widely believed that there should be an analogous notion of renormalization and a corresponding invariant class, for which there is no assumption to make on the rotation number.
-However, this has not been found yet.} Note that for $N=2$, the high type numbers are all the irrationals!
+Recall the number $N\geq 2$ involved in the definition of high type numbers (using modified continued fractions). \footnote{ According to discussion with them, the number $N$ provided by Inou and Shishikura is likely to be no less than $20$. } Note that for $N=2$, the high type numbers are all the irrationals!
 In $\R/\Z$, the set of high type numbers is bounded away from $1/2$ as soon as $N\neq 2$.
 Extra caution should be taken near rotation number $1/2$.
 Indeed, it is known that as $\alpha$ varies from $0$ to $1/2$, the fundamental cylinders used in parabolic renormalization tend to different domains as when $\alpha$ varies from $0$ to $-1/2$.
 But in $\R/\Z$, $-1/2=1/2$. \emph{This means that there is a discontinuity of cylinder renormalization as one crosses $1/2$.} To solve this, we believe one may use an extension of one of the two branches of the renormalization operator beyond $1/2$.
 However, in the present article, we will not worry about that and we will assume $N\geq 3$.
 We will work in $\R$ instead of $\R/\Z$ and make statements about $\HT_N\cap [-1/2,1/2]$.

 \begin{rem} Crossing $0$ also creates problems and a discontinuity of the renormalization operator.
 But sizes get multiplied by a factor tending to $0$.
 This absorbs the discontinuity.
 We used this in the proof of hypothesis~\ref{item:it2} in Section~\ref{subsec:map}. \end{rem}